 1. Describe your Character’s personality in three words.

 Stay away from the obvious, here.
-If your character has 8 Vigor, we can already deduce that they are strong and sturdy.
+If your character has 8 Strength, we can already deduce that they are strong and sturdy.
 Don’t just repeat their highest Skills or Stats.
 Really think about how they act before you answer this.

 2. Give your Character a unique trait or interest.